calebnance/expo-multi-screen-starter/README.md

 - Preloading/caching local assets (with splash loading screen)
 - React Navigation v2
+- Use of [react-native-screens](https://github.com/kmagiera/react-native-screens) (faster navigation)
+- Expo SDK 30 (will always try to keep this on the latest SDK version)
 - Checker for the notch: iPhoneX, iPhoneXs, iPhoneXr, iPhoneXs Max
 - Simple Jest testing
 - SVG usage